dandigangi/misc-code-things/expressions.md

 **Break the Solution**

 There is multiple cases that would break this and require updates.
-Numbers higher than 9, new characters other than dash, or the JSON is properly formatted vs minified introducing various whitespace and line breaks.
+Numbers higher than 9, new characters other than dash, or the JSON is properly formatted vs minified introducing various whitespace and line breaks are some examples.
+But!
+We will adjust when that happens vs pre-optimizing a problem that isn't there so we can finish this and move on with our lives.